What Is the Full Form of KPO?

 - Offer flexibility to time management skill and HRM.

 Limitations of KPO

-- KPO is time-consuming, so fail to offer the client requiring instant results with a rapid fix.
+- KPO is time-consuming, so it fails to offer the client requiring instant results with a rapid fix.

-- Lack of coordination among partners may lead to complications due to language, legal & cultural barriers.
+- Lack of coordination among partners may lead to complications due to language, legal and cultural barriers.

-- Lack of ability to defend the intellectual property of the organization.
+- Lack of ability to defend the intellectual property of the organisation.